 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Cardiology Technician are usually higher in their Social, Investigative, and Realistic interests.
+Compared to most occupations, those who work as a Cardiology Technician are usually higher in their Realistic, Investigative, and Social interests.

 Also, Cardiology Technicians typically have strong Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.